EricLambrecht/react-timing-hooks/docs/intervals-api/useTimer.md

 ### Return value

-The current value.
-This will change every second.
+An array of format `[timerValue, intervalControls]`, the first value is the current countdown value.
+This will be incremented by 1, every second.

-## Note

-The return value format might be changed in a future version of `react-timing-hooks` to align the API with useCounter() and useCountdown().
+The second value is an object of interval controls (start, stop, pause, etc.), see [useInterval()](/react-timing-hooks/intervals-api/useInterval.html#return-value).